Vehicle Protection Plan Advice

 I am often asked by friends and business associates for advice on buying a vehicle protection plan and what to look for.
 Here are a few ideas.

 My advice is the same as it would be for buying any product or service.
 Do a little homework!
 Knowledge is power and will translate into a happy buying experience and not leave you with buyers remorse down the road.

 A vehicle protection plan is a piece of paper that promises to pay for your covered repairs should something break on your vehicle.

-Do I buy from dealer/manufacturer or third party like Autopom?
+- Do I buy from a dealer/manufacturer or a third-party like Autopom?